-What is OET test for nurses?
+What is OET for Nurses?

 The Occupational English Test (also known as OET for Nurses) is an international English language test for the healthcare sector.
 It assesses the language communication skills of healthcare professionals who wish to register and practice in an English-speaking environment.